baioc/graf/README.md

 Notes:
     - A single quantization range is used for the entire chart, so make sure timeseries are similarly scaled when there are more than one.
-    - When the chart includes multiple lines, a default title is added in order to help disambiguate them; furthermore, each timeseries is colored differently.
+    - When the chart includes multiple lines, a default title is added in order to help disambiguate them; furthermore, each one is colored differently.
     - Options '--title' and '--color' can be specified multiple times, in which case they will be applied to each timeseries in a corresponding position.
 ```